enso-org/enso/docs/distribution/launcher.md

 It allows to create an empty project in a specified directory with the basic configuration based on user's config.

-### Per-project Enso Version
+### Per-Project Enso Version
 Project configuration can specify the exact Enso version that should be used inside that project.
 The launcher automatically detects if it is in a project (by traversing the directory structure).
 The current project can also be specified by the `--path` parameter.
-All components launched inside a project use the version specified in the configuration.
+All components launched inside a project use the version specified in the project configuration, or outside a project, the default version.

 > The actionables for this section are:
 >